Hernia Surgery – Groin, Umbilicus, Hiatus Hernia

 • Balanced diet

-• Manage chronic cough and constipation
+• Manage chronic cough or constipation

 Real Stories: Life After Hernia Repair